huiyuan-Wang/huiyuan-Wang.github.io/_pages/about.md

   - /about/
   - /about.html
 ---

-I am a postdoc researcher advised by Professor [Yong Chen](https://penncil.med.upenn.edu/about-pi/) at the Perelman School of Medicine, University of Pennsylvania.
-I received my Ph.D. in Statistics from the Peking University in July, 2023 under the supervision of Professor [Wei Lin](https://www.math.pku.edu.cn/teachers/linw/).
-Download my résumé [here](https://huiyuan-wang.github.io/files/Resume_hy.pdf).
+Welcome to my personal website!
+I am an incoming postdoctoral researcher at the Perelman School of Medicine, University of Pennsylvania.
+I will be co-advised by Professor [Yong Chen](https://penncil.med.upenn.edu/about-pi/) and Professor [Yang Ning](https://yangning.stat.cornell.edu/).

+Recently, I successfully defended my Ph.D. in Statistics from the Peking University in July, 2023 under the supervision of Professor [Wei Lin](https://www.math.pku.edu.cn/teachers/linw/).

+My résumé can be [downloaded here](https://huiyuan-wang.github.io/files/Resume_hy.pdf).
 I have three main research interests: (i) statistical foundations of machine learning, with emphases on overparametrization, self-supervision, and interpretation, (ii) integration of multiple potentially heterogeneous data sources, and (iii) estimation and inference for graphical models of complex data.

-Email: huiyuan(dot)wang(at)pku(dot)edu(dot)cn

 Feel free to contact me if you are interested to learn more about my research!
+[Email](mailto:huiyuan.wang@pku.edu.cn): huiyuan(dot)wang(at)pku(dot)edu(dot)cn